 Odisha lies on the east coast of the country and is lined with the beautiful seashore of the Bay of Bengal.
-It has an area of around 1,55,802 square kilometers.
-The state is surrounded by states like Madhya Pradesh to the west, Andhra Pradesh to the south, west Bengal to the north east and Jharkhand to the north.
+It covers an area of around 1,55,707 square kilometers.
+Odisha shares its borders with Madhya Pradesh to its west, Andhra Pradesh to its south, West Bengal to its northeast and Jharkhand to its north.
 The Bay of Bengal is to the east of the state.
 The state has diverse habitats and hilly terrain along with lush greenery.
-The coastal plains and river valleys are incredible.
-The state has major rivers like Mahanadi, Brahmani and Bansadhara Rivers.
-The state comprises of three main regions like the plateaus, mountains and coastal plains.
-You will find several deltas or all shapes that are formed by rivers like Subamarekha, Baitarani, Rushikulya and Budhabalanga.
-Three fourths of the entire state comprise of hills and mountains of the Eastern Ghats.
-One of the major attractions here is the natural habitat of the wildlife.
+The state has major rivers like Mahanadi, Brahmani and Bansadhara.
+The state comprises three main regions like the plateaus, mountains and coastal plains.
+There are several deltas that are formed by rivers like Subamarekha, Baitarani, Rushikulya and Budhabalanga.
+Three fourths of the entire state comprises hills and mountains of the Eastern Ghats.
+One of the major attractions here is the natural habitat.
 There are many wildlife sanctuaries in Odisha.
 More Detail...

-The state of Odisha can be found from the ancient times which mean that you will find various monuments that are now a world heritage site and plenty of other monuments that are architectural marvels today.
-There are hundreds of temples here from the ancient times and of rulers who had built their vast empire here.
-The temples are worth having a look as they are grander and more beautiful than any other temples in the world.
-The Sun Temple of Konark in Bhubaneshwar and Puri has been awarded a World Heritage Site.
-Besides, you get to enjoy the vast seashore of 500 km that has world famous beaches to enjoy water sports or simply bask in the sun.
-Chilka is the famous black water lake that has been recognized as the haven for millions of species of birds.
+Odisha is home to various World Heritage Sites and other monuments.
+There are hundreds of temples dating from the ancient times.
+The Sun Temple of Konark in Bhubaneswar and Puri is a World Heritage Site.
+Besides, there is vast seashore of 500 km that has world famous beaches where one can enjoy water sports or simply bask in the sun.
+Chilka is a famous black water lake that is home to millions of species of birds.
 Dolphins are also seen here.
 Some of the major beaches here are Gopalpur, Chandipur, Puri and Chandrabhaga.
-Besides you can also have a picnic on smaller beaches like Aryapalli, Astarange, Balaramgadi, Paradeep, Talasari and Ramchandi.
-The lush greenery plays host to a number of flora and fauna and has given rise to the famous Royal Bengal Tiger.
-There are plenty of wildlife sanctuaries here due to the greenery found everywhere.
-Besides, there are waterfalls, lakes and museums as well.
+Besides, you can also have a picnic on smaller beaches like Aryapalli, Astaranga, Balaramgadi, Paradeep, Talasari and Ramchandi.
+The state is also known for its wonderful flora and fauna and the Royal Bengal Tiger.
+The state is famous for its many wildlife sanctuaries.
 More Detail...

 Government and politics